fbpx

 Who's responsible for keeping trees clear of power lines?

-If you own the land that a tree is growing on, then it’s generally your responsibility for ensuring the tree is well away from power lines.
+If you own the land that a tree is growing on, then it’s generally your responsibility to ensure the tree is well away from power lines.
+You could be liable for the significant cost of any damage to power lines.
+That’s why it’s important to check trees or hedges regularly and take appropriate action if they do pose a risk.
+If you’re unsure what to do, contact us for advice.

 You can contact us to book a safety disconnection before any work goes ahead.

-These contractors are approved by us to work close to power lines, please contact them directly to arrange your tree trimming:
+These contractors are also approved by us to work near lines:

 Think Trees Arborist Services Northland